ToddBooth/a7011e/hands-on-labs/Week_7_hands-on-labs/Week_7_hands-on-labs.md

 ```
 #!/bin/bash

-# change the following, as needed, for your own envonrment.
+# change the following, as needed, for your own environment.
 # I have not tested this, so you may need to perform debugging on your own.
 region='eu-north-1'